 - 1. This Order is issued under the authority vested in the Administrator of the United States Environmental Protection Agency (EPA) by section 1414(g) of the Safe Drinking Water Act (Act), 42 U.S.C. § 300g-3(g), as properly delegated to the undersigned official. - 2.
-Brush Creek, LLC (Respondent) is a Wyoming Corporation that owns and operates the Brush Creek Ranch Public Water System (System), which provides piped water to the public in Carbon County, Wyoming, for human consumption. - 3.
-The System is supplied by a groundwater source accessed via 13 wells that serves nine different distribution systems.
-Three distribution systems are operated seasonally from May to October.
-Six distribution systems are operated year-round.
-One of these six distribution systems includes a sampling location at issue for this Order: the DIST4- Lodge Area location (SP10).
-The water is filtered prior to SP10. - 4.
-Respondent is a "person" as defined in section 1401 of the Act, 42 U.S.C. § 300f(12), and is subject to the Act and 40 C.F.R. part 141 (Part 141).
-Part 141 is an "applicable requirement" as defined in section 1414(i) of the Act, 42 U.S.C. § 300g-3(i). - 5.
-The System has approximately 45 service connections and/or regularly serves an average of approximately 552 individuals daily at least 60 calendar days out of the year.
-Therefore, the System is a "public water system" as defined in section 1401(4) of the Act, 42 U.S.C. § 300f(4), and 40 C.F.R. § 141.2.
-Further, the System is a non-community water system that does not regularly serve at least 25 of the same persons over six months per year and, as such, is also a "transient, non-community water system" as defined in 40 C.F.R. § 141.2.
+SSDA, LLC (Respondent) is a Wyoming corporation that owns and operates the Snake River Mobile Home Park Public Water System (System), which provides piped water to the public in Teton County, Wyoming, for human consumption. - 3.
+The System is supplied by a groundwater source under the influence of surface water accessed via two wells.
+The water is filtered with sand and microfiltration and then treated with ultraviolet light (UV) and chlorination. - 4.
+The System has approximately 26 service connections used by year-round residents and/or regularly serves an average of approximately 65 year-round residents.
+Therefore, the System is a "public water system" and a "community water system" as defined in 40 C.F.R. § 141.2 and section 1401 of the Act, 42 U.S.C. § 300f. - 5.
+Respondent is subject to the Act and 40 C.F.R. part 141 (Drinking Water Regulation).
+The Drinking Water Regulation is an "applicable requirement" as defined in section 1414(i) of the Act, 42 U.S.C. § 300g-3(i). - 6.
+The Drinking Water Regulation includes monitoring requirements.
+The EPA has sent Respondent annual notifications of the specific monitoring requirements that apply to the System.